Easter, the Best Love Story Ever Told

 Pulling up from his bowed position, he walked to where his sleeping companions waited.
 He awakened them to a confrontation they were not expecting: surrounded by those who were sent to end the influence of this humble carpenter from Nazareth.
 The religious rulers of the day were threatened by him and sent the temple guards to capture him, bringing him before their leadership.

-He was offered a kiss of betrayal then taken by force to the Pharisees, the very ones who claimed to be followers of his Father.
-They proclaimed themselves to be righteous while they pompously, obstinately held onto their positions of authority over men without humbly serving the God they claimed as their own.
+He was offered a kiss of betrayal and then taken by force to the Pharisees, the very ones who claimed to be followers of his Father.
+They proclaimed themselves righteous while pompously, obstinately holding onto their positions of authority over men without humbly serving the God they claimed as their own.

-Facing Caiaphas, the High Priest, he was spit upon, ridiculed, and looked at with haughtiness and disdain.
-In order to complete the task they set out to do, they had no choice but to send this man to the Roman government officials, the very government from which they wanted freedom.
+He was spit upon, ridiculed, and looked at with haughtiness and disdain as he faced Caiaphas, the High Priest.
+To complete the task they set out to do, they had no choice but to send this man to the Roman government officials, the very government from which they wanted freedom.
 They used the authorities they despised to rid themselves of someone they hated even more.

 He walked this earth to conquer a much greater need—rescue from sin and death.